cds-snc/exploration-documentation/ExplorationSprintGuide.md

 Stakeholders are sorted into three different types of role, for the purpose of interviewing.
 The interview roles are:

-    1. **Functional Specialists**: Executive, management, and working-level stakeholders responsible for providing advice and overseeing processes related to program and policy specialists.
-This role includes communications, technology, legal, access to information and privacy, etc.
+>1. **Functional Specialists**: Executive, management, and working-level stakeholders responsible for providing advice and overseeing processes related to program and policy specialists.
+This role includes communications, technology, legal, access to information and privacy, etc.\
-    2. **Program Specialists**: Executive, management, and working-level specialists responsible for the delivery of the service or program.
+2. **Program Specialists**: Executive, management, and working-level specialists responsible for the delivery of the service or program.\
 3. **Policy Specialists**: Management and working-level specialists responsible for providing advice and overseeing processes related to the service including policy direction and research.

 ### 2. Get the Exploration agreement signed